Louis Dumont

-Louis Charles Jean Dumont (11 August 1911 – 19 November 1998) was a French anthropologist.
+Louis Charles Jean Dumont (/fr/ 11 August 1911 – 19 November 1998) was a French anthropologist.

+Life

 Dumont was born in Thessaloniki, in the Salonica Vilayet of the Ottoman Empire.
 He taught at Oxford University during the 1950s, and was then director of the École des Hautes Études en Sciences Sociales (EHESS) in Paris.
 A specialist on the cultures and societies of India, Dumont also studied western social philosophy and ideologies.
+He cited Claude Lévi-Strauss as his inspiration.
+His contributions on the caste system and kinship in context of South India are one of the first forays in the field.